whit3rabbit/EDRSilencer/README.md

 # EDRSilencer
-Inspired by the closed source FireBlock tool [FireBlock](https://www.mdsec.co.uk/2023/09/nighthawk-0-2-6-three-wise-monkeys/) from MdSec NightHawk, I decided to create my own version and this tool was created with the aim of blocking the outbound traffic of running EDR processes using Windows Filtering Platform (WFP) APIs.
+Inspired by the closed source FireBlock tool [FireBlock](https://www.mdsec.co.uk/2023/09/nighthawk-0-2-6-three-wise-monkeys/) from MdSec NightHawk, I decided to create my own version and this tool was created with the aim of blocking the outbound traffic of running EDR processes.
+It supports two distinct operational modes: Windows Filtering Platform (WFP) and Windows Firewall.

 The tool identifies EDR processes by comparing running processes against a list of known EDR executable names.
 To bypass potential EDR controls that prevent opening handles to their own processes (`CreateFileW`), `EDRSilencer` uses a custom method to get the application ID required for WFP rules without needing a file handle.

 **Disclaimer:** This tool is intended for authorized red team operations and security research.
 As I do not have access to all EDRs for testing, the included process list may not be exhaustive.
 Contributions and corrections are welcome.

+---

+## Operational Modes

+EDRSilencer can operate in two modes, offering different trade-offs in terms of stealth, system integration, and forensic artifacts.

+### 1. Windows Filtering Platform (WFP) Mode (Default)

+-   **Mechanism:** Uses low-level WFP APIs to create kernel-mode filters that block network traffic.
+-   **Pros:** Highly effective and difficult to bypass.
+Can be more stealthy as it doesn't create visible artifacts in the Windows Firewall GUI.
+-   **Cons:** WFP activity can be monitored by sophisticated EDRs.
+The created provider and filters, if not named carefully, can be a forensic indicator.

+### 2. Windows Firewall Mode

+-   **Mechanism:** Uses the standard Windows Firewall COM API (`INetFwPolicy2`) to add rules.
+-   **Pros:** Blends in with legitimate system activity, as creating firewall rules is a common administrative task.
+Less likely to be flagged as suspicious by EDRs.
+-   **Cons:** Rules are visible in the Windows Defender Firewall GUI (though placed in a hidden group by default).
+May be less resilient against tampering by an EDR with sufficient privileges.

 ---